 Anne Garland Mahler

-Anne Garland Mahler is an assistant professor of Latin American cultural studies and an Andrew W. Mellon Fellow of the Institute of the Humanities and Global Cultures.
-Mahler is the Director of Global South Studies: A Collective Publication with the Global South and a founding executive board member of the Modern Language Association's Global South Forum.
-She is broadly interested in race and social movements in the American hemisphere, and especially in cold war politics and postcolonial and Global South theory.
+Anne Garland Mahler is an assistant professor of Latin American cultural studies.
+She is the creator and director of Global South Studies: A Collective Publication with The Global South and a founding executive board member of the Modern Language Association's Global South Forum.
+From 2016-2018, she was an Andrew W. Mellon Fellow in the College and Graduate School of Arts and Sciences' Global South Initiative.
+Mahler is broadly interested in race and social movements in the American hemisphere, and especially in cold war politics and postcolonial and Global South theory.
 She holds a PhD from Emory University's Department of Spanish & Portuguese.

-Mahler's written work has appeared in Latin American Research Review, Journal of Latin American Cultural Studies, Small Axe: A Caribbean Journal of Criticism (Duke UP), The Global South Atlantic (Fordham), and Oxford Bibliographies of Literary and Critical Theory.
-She is co-organizer of Men with Guns: Cultures of Paramilitarism and the Modern Americas, funded by the Ford Foundation and the Latin American Studies Association.
+Mahler's written work has appeared in Latin American Research Review, Journal of Latin American Cultural Studies, Small Axe: A Caribbean Journal of Criticism (Duke UP), The Global South Atlantic (Fordham), American Communist History, Atlantic Studies, and Oxford Bibliographies of Literary and Critical Theory.
+She is co-organizer of Men with Guns: Cultures of Paramilitarism and the Modern Americas, funded by the Ford Foundation and the Latin American Studies Association, and forthcoming in The Global South 12.2.
 This project brings together scholars from such diverse fields as anthropology, cultural studies, history, law, political science, and sociology and whose institutional affiliations and research are located in Argentina, Brazil, Colombia, Cuba, Guatemala, Haiti, Mexico, and the United States.

 Ph.D., Emory University